How to Become an Income Tax Officer in India?

 Skill Description

-Tax Laws and Regulations Comprehensive understanding of Indian tax laws, including the Income Tax Act and GST Act.
+Tax Laws and Regulations Comprehensive understanding of Indian tax laws, including the Income Tax Act and the GST Act.

 Taxation Procedures Proficiency in tax filing procedures, computation, and assessment methodologies.